gvwilson/thirdbit/src/fiction/cloudherd/index.md

 while her mother carefully wound the embroidered gray scarf of her office around her neck.
-They closed the door gently behind them, brushed their hands over the windchimes that hung from the eaves to set them ringing, and set off toward the square.
+They closed the door gently behind them, brushed their hands over the windchimes that hung from the eaves to set them ringing, and set off for the square.

-A handful of other villagers joined them on their way, Grappa Gas and Granna Fee among them, but no one spoke
+A handful of other villagers joined them on their way, Grappa Gas and Granna Fee among them, but no one spoke.
 The soft sound of windchimes echoing through the evening said everything that need to be said.
-Even the goofs in their pens were quiet, and the village's cats and raccoons too.
+Even the camels in their pens were quiet, and the village's cats and raccoons too.
 *Probably scared of the tiger,*
 Noxy thought.